timjbruce/reinvent_cvra_bootcamp/README.md

 trip data.
 [Follow these directions](https://aws.amazon.com/answers/iot/iot-device-simulator/) to install the simulator in your own AWS account.

+**Please note that you will need to enter an Email address you have access to in the workshop while deploying the Stack.
+Once the stack has deployed you will receive an Email with login instructions.**

 You will need to setup the Mapbox API within the IoT Device Simulator Web Portal.
 For detail instructions of how to do this [follow these instructions](/Mapbox/README.md).

 We suggest you provision up to 5 vehicles to simulate trip data.
 Each simulated